HarshaVardhanRao/OfficeOps-WPS/README.md

 - **Manage Your Team:** CEOs have full control to add, update, and remove Managers and Employees within the organization.

-- **Organize Company Structure:** CEOs can create and manage Divisions and Departments to structure the company efficiently.
+- **Organize Company Structure:** CEOs can create and manage Standards and Departments to structure the company efficiently.

 - **Track Employee Attendance:** Monitor employee attendance to ensure a productive workforce.